Speaker types: Rememberers

 A rememberer knows individual words or phrases (sometimes entire texts) but cannot use the target language productively.
 Such persons are of particular interest when studying any endangered or dying language.
 Rememberers are contrasted with fluent or full speakers, who have a good command of the language, and semi-speakers, who have a partial command of it.
 The distinction between fluent speakers and rememberers is important in fieldwork, but accurately determining where a member of a language community falls on the speaker-rememberer continuum can be challenging.

 Passive speakers

 A passive speaker (also referred to as a receptive bilingual or passive bilingual) has had enough exposure to a language in childhood to have a native-like comprehension of it but has little or no active command of it.
 Such speakers are especially common in language shift communities in which speakers of a declining language do not acquire active competence.
 For example, around 10% of the Ainu people who speak the language are considered passive speakers.

 Passive speakers are often targeted in language revival efforts to increase the number of speakers of a language quickly, as they are likely to gain active and near-native speaking skills more quickly than those with no knowledge of the language.
 They are also found in areas where people grow up hearing another language outside their family with no formal education.

+Fluent speakers

+A fluent speaker is someone who has a good command of the language.